shivani-CI/My-Planner---To-Do/README.md

 ![image](https://github.com/user-attachments/assets/f2bf5f3d-6eb7-4062-bebb-d82feb9fae26)

 Testing was part ongoing process throughout the entire build.
-I used Chrome developer tools whilst building to pinpoint and troubleshoot any issues.
+I used Chrome developer tools whilst building to find and troubleshoot any issues and errors.

 I also utilised the console in the developer tools to work through small sections of JavaScript and ensure that the code was working, and also to troubleshoot issues.